Big Trouble in Little Point Reyes – a Congressman comes to Point Reyes Station, CA, and some hell breaks loose

 Who-da thunk that the innocuous, last-minute invitation to Congressman Jared Huffman’s hastily organized, Saturday, January 11th, 2025 “Town Hall” in the rural west Marin County, CA town of Point Reyes Station, would kick up such a crowd, such heat, and such a hailstorm of cowpies surrounding the settlement of a nearly 3-year-long lawsuit brought by 3 environmental organizations (WWP, CBD, RRI) against the National Park Service (NPS) for their mismanagement of beef and dairy ranchers and the ranchers who ranch them thar?

-The land he ranches on is owned by the public, because it was sold to the federal government for additional millions of dollars decades ago in exchange for agreeing to leave the park, by approximately 1987.
-But the ranchers reneged on that original deal from which the Seashore was founded as a national park unit.
-Instead, they dug in their boots, flexed their considerable political muscle, refused to leave and, ever since, have written and spoken a revisionist history about their being paid millions yet not being required to ever leave the park.
+But every beef and dairy rancher reneged on that original deal from which the Seashore was founded as a national park unit.
+Instead, ranchers dug in their boots, flexed their considerable political muscle, refused to leave and, ever since, have written and spoken a revisionist history about all this.
+Now they claim, against the facts and in defiance of common sense, that their being paid millions did not require them to ever leave the park.
+(The common sense question being: Then why were you paid milions of public tax dollars?
+To do what?
+Hand over your deeds and have the feds pay all your operating costs?
+WTF?)

 Please join Congressman Jared Huffman for a Town Hall on Point Reyes National Seashore on Saturday, January 11th from 10 – 11:30 am (PST) at the Dance Palace in Point Reyes Station.
 Rep. Huffman and special guests will provide information and respond to questions about recent news about Point Reyes National Seashore.